-8 Essential E-commerce Tools for Growing Your Business
+10 Essential E-commerce Tools for Growing Your Sales This Year

-Online marketplaces like Amazon, Walmart, and ThomasNet allow you to easily tap into a site that’s already attracting e-commerce traffic.
+Online marketplaces like Amazon and Walmart allow you to easily tap into a site that’s already attracting e-commerce traffic.
 But it’s not the only way to sell online.
 Setting up your own e-commerce site gives you control over branding, product presentation, design, and so much more.
-Plus, you don’t have to pay a commission.
+You’ve got a great product, but how you present it to the world is just as important as the product itself.
+Building an e-commerce website is the foundation upon which your product will stand before customers, and few foundations are better than a good content management system (CMS).

 3. Digital asset management software